xtaran/ratpoison-desktop/README.md

-So I looked through the other tiling window managers in Debian, trying out i3, spectrwm (formerly scrotwm), wmii and awesome and some ion successors (tritium and anion).
+So I looked through the other tiling window managers in Debian, trying out i3, spectrwm (formerly scrotwm), wmii and awesome and some ion successors (tritium and anion3).
 I finally stuck with awesome, first the 2.x version from Debian 5.0 Lenny, now the 3.x version from Debian 6.0 Squeeze.